-U pper School students focus more deeply and selectively on their dramatic interests in a fully curricular Theater program, including classes in Theater, Stagecraft, and Director's Workshop.
-The Theater program has a two-pronged approach: the classroom experience and extracurricular performance.
+U pper School students focus more deeply and selectively on their dramatic interests in a fully curricular theater program.
+The theater program has a two-pronged approach: the classroom experience and extracurricular performance.

-In the classroom, students take an introductory course that looks at theater as history, literature, sociology, and performance.
-Skill-based advanced courses give students the opportunity to focus on different elements of theater: acting, directing, stagecraft.
-Students may create independent study classes, such as African-American theater, musical theater, and Shakespeare in performance.
-Classes are taught in our state-of-the-art Black Box Theater or in the fully equipped Langstaff Proscenium Theater and Shop.
+In the classroom, students take an introductory course that looks at theater from various perspectives, including history, literature, sociology, and performance.
+Advanced, skill-based courses give students opportunities to focus on different elements of theater, including acting, directing, and stagecraft.
+Students may also create and register for independent study classes, such as African-American theater, musical theater, and Shakespeare in performance.
+Classes are taught in our state-of-the-art black box theater or in the fully equipped Langstaff Proscenium Theater and Shop.

 Extracurricular performances include three full-scale productions each year, including a musical.
-The shows are chosen to create opportunities for our students and our audiences to experience a wide range of theatrical forms and styles.
-In any given year, there might be a Shakespeare play, a classic American musical and an experimental, ensemble-based original play.
-The actors, directors, and designers are encouraged to stretch their abilities, to develop new skills, and to work with creativity and respect.
-Performances generally take place in the Langstaff or in the Black Box but have also been staged in outdoor locations around campus.
+Our shows are chosen to create opportunities for our students and audiences to experience a wide range of theatrical forms and styles.
+In any given year, there might be a Shakespeare play, a classic American musical, and an experimental, ensemble-based original play.
+Actors, directors, and designers are encouraged to stretch their abilities, to develop new skills, and to work together with creativity and respect.
+Performances generally take place in the Langstaff or in the black box, but have also been staged in outdoor locations around campus.

 In the Middle School, exploration continues through dramatic experiences.
-Each homeroom class performs a play, sometimes drawn from a published script, but quite often developed in the classroom by students and teacher from literature, folklore or direct experience.
-Music, movement, costuming, and simple stage settings amplify the transformation of students into their created characterizations.
+Each homeroom class performs a play – sometimes drawn from a published script, but quite often developed in the classroom and inspired by literature, folklore, and direct experience.
+Music, movement, costumes, and simple stage settings amplify the transformation of students into their created characterizations.

-In seasonal assemblies and in some of their class plays, Middle School students use the Langstaff Theater, a larger setting for a wider audience, which nevertheless feels intimate with its low stage and highly adaptable proscenium.
+In seasonal assemblies and in some class plays, Middle School students use the Langstaff Theater.
+This is a larger setting for a wider audience, which nevertheless feels intimate with its low stage and highly adaptable proscenium.

-Lower School students are offered a variety of opportunities to present to and perform for their peers.
-In small classroom plays, students learn to step beyond their own experience as they develop characterizations and bring literature to life.
-In weekly assemblies, they combine their original characterizations with storytelling, movement, and music to delight and inform their peers.
-Not surprisingly, they develop tremendous poise and focus over a period of years at the School.
+Lower School students are offered a variety of opportunities to perform for their peers.
+In small classroom plays, students learn to step beyond their own experiences as they develop their roles and bring literature to life.
+In weekly assemblies, they combine original characterizations with storytelling, movement, and music to delight and inform their peers.
+Not surprisingly, they develop tremendous poise and focus over a period of years at Potomac.

-In all of these formative experiences, a performance is not an end product, but a step forward in developing presence and self-possession.
-Performance is embodied in the active, confident child; self-expressive and attentive to others.
+In all of these formative experiences, performance is not the end product, but a step forward in developing presence and self-possession.
+Performance is embodied in the active, confident child who is self-expressive and attentive to others.